JadeCong/JadeCong.github.io/_drafts/example_draft.md

 ## Example Draft

-Example draft is a page for drafting a real page which may be modified or deleted at anytime.
+Example draft is a post-type draft post which may be modified or deleted at anytime.